MG 3 machine gun: Bipod and tripod

-For the light machine gun role the MG 3 is equipped with a synthetic polymer stock and a folding bipod.
+For the light machine gun role, the MG 3 is equipped with a synthetic polymer stock and a folding bipod.

-In a stationary, heavy machine gun role the MG 3 is mounted on a buffered Feldlafette ("field tripod") that also features storage containers for accessories like the Zielfernrohr 4 × 24 periscope-style telescopic sight.
-The direct fire only Zielfernrohr 4 × 24 sight like the MG 3 is mounted on the Feldlafette and is graduated from 0 to 1,600 m in 100 m increments.
+In the stationary, heavy machine gun role, the MG 3 is mounted on a buffered Feldlafette ("field tripod") that also features storage containers for accessories like the Zielfernrohr 4 × 24 periscope-style telescopic sight.
+This direct fire sight is also mounted on the Feldlafette and is graduated from 0 to 1,600 m in 100 m increments.
 The Zielfernrohr 4 × 24 reticle can be illuminated by an external unit.
 It can also be used with the FERO-Z 51 night sight.

 A feature of the German World War II Lafette 42 tripod that was not carried over to the MG 3 Feldlafette was the Tiefenfeuerautomat ("in-depth automatic fire").
 If selected, this feature walked the fire in wave like motions up and down the range between predefined ranges.
 This sweeping of a given range (Tiefenfeuer – "in-depth fire") continued as long as the gun was fired.